What is a physical theory? Philosophers do have an answer by distinguishing two forms of empirical adequacy: Introduction

 \begin{itemize} \item[(I)] A factive notion of empirical adequacy (hereinafter, FEA).\\ \item[(II)] A non-factive notion of empirical adequacy (hereinafter, NFEA). \end{itemize}

-As we shall see, what physical theories and scientific realist positions have in common is the commitment of satisfying NFEA, whilst the FEA shall be solely associated with scientific realism.
+Based on a more general definition identified with NFEA (slightly different from Maudlin's), I shall conclude that what physical theories and scientific realist positions have in common is the commitment of satisfying NFEA, whilst the FEA shall be solely associated with scientific realism.
 This means that both (1) and (2) questions cannot be disassociated as the answer to the former (i.e., NFEA) includes the answer to latter (i.e., FEA) as a necessary (although non-sufficient) condition.

+For illustrative purposes, we shall present a case study in physics in order to show that a well-known foundational problem associated with the concept of \emph{manifest time} can be dissolved once NFEA (as opposed to FEA) is endorsed.
+According to our main argument, this means that this problem can be dissolved once we obtain a clear idea of what a physical theory is on the basis of NFEA and certain commitments associated with (but not reduced to) scientific realism.

 The methodological procedure shall be as follows: In section \ref{sec2}, I shall present the standard view of scientific realism followed by an elaborated, alternative definition of this philosophical position based on the distinction between FEA and NFEA.
 In section \ref{sec3}, I shall present Maudlin’s definition of a physical theory followed by its association with NFEA (resulting in a comparative analysis with our alternative definition of scientific realism).
-Finally, in section \ref{sec4} I shall present some concluding remarks.
+Finally, in section \ref{sec4} I shall present the above case study followed by some concluding remarks in section \ref{sec5}.